-This phase requires nine animals.
-The nine animals are divided into three groups of three animals each.
-Each group of animals are administered different doses (10, 100 and 1000 mg/kg) of test substance.
-The animals are placed under observation for 24 hours to monitor their behavior as well as if mortality will occur [8].
+This phase included nine animals.
+The nine animals were divided into three groups of three animals each.
+Each group of animals were administered different doses (10, 100 and 1000 mg/kg) of test substance.
+The animals were placed under observation for 24 hours to monitor their behavior as well as if mortality will occur [8].